up

 Office of the County Executive - Business Center

-The Montgomery County Business Center is a team of staff in the Office of County Executive that helps business start and grow in the County.
+The Montgomery County Business Center is a team in the Office of County Executive that helps businesses start and grow in the County.
 In partnership with other County departments and economic development organizations, the Montgomery County Business Center:

-- Manages the County's incubators - three facilities that foster early-stage startups in the biotechnology, information technology, medical device, and government contracting industries.
+• Manages the County's incubators - four facilities that foster early-stage startups primarily in the biotechnology, medical device, and advanced technologies industry sectors.
+The incubators also provide an international soft-landing for companies opening their first U.S./East Coast office/lab space.

 Small Business Support Services - NDA